samgabel/blog/README.md

 ```terminal
 $ bundle exec jekyll s --incremental
 ```
-> there is some weirdness sometimes with incremental updating, if something is not updating, run the "one-off" command to "update" everything
+> there is some weirdness sometimes with incremental updating, if something is not updating, run the "fully regenerative" command to "update" everything